dgroomes/mongodb-playground/incremental/README.md

 * `doAvg` execute the `zips-averages.js` script
 * `doAvgInc` execute the `zips-averages-incremental.js` script
 * `doBenchmarkAvg` benchmark the "bare" averages script over multiple phases of loading the splits
+* `doBenchmarkAvgInc` benchmark the incremental approach over multiple phases of loading the splits
 * `doDropAll` drop all collections

 ## Referenced materials